vorakl/vbl/README.rst

 The list of libraries
 =====================

-* common_  the library with often used functions
+* common_, the library with often used functions

 ..
 Links